nesistor/GovAssist/Readme.md

 ## 🚀 **Project Vision**

-The ultimate goal of Govgiggler is to become the go-to assistant for civic needs, offering:
+The ultimate goal of **GovGiggler** is to become the go-to assistant for civic needs, offering:

 - **Integration with Government Systems**: Automate processes and provide accurate, real-time information by connecting to various government APIs.
 - **User-Friendly Automation**: Simplify complex workflows such as document submission and appointment scheduling.